 MAPD Preferred Provider Organization (PPO)–You can find providers both in local and regional areas.
 An MAPD PPO allows you to visit a specialist without a referral from a Primary Care Physician.
 Additionally, if you go out-of-network, you will typically pay a higher copay or coinsurance amount, then if you stay in-network.

 Here in San Diego where I live, there is only one MAPD PPO plan, and many of the services are 40% of the cost if you go out of network, so be sure and understand how any MAPD PPO works before you enroll.

 Medicare Advantage comprises a variety of private health plans — most often HMOs and PPOs — that Medicare offers as a coverage alternative to the traditional program.
 Every plan must cover all the same benefits that traditional Medicare covers.1

 The Medicare Advantage

-You might have asked the question, “Can I switch from Medicare Advantage to Medigap“, but why would you want to?
-Some Medicare Advantage Plans offer benefits that original Medicare doesn't cover.
+You might have asked, “Can I switch from Medicare Advantage to Medigap“, but why would you want to?
+Some Medicare Advantage Plans offer benefits that original Medicare doesn’t cover.